Atom-Learning/components/CONTRIBUTING.md

 This section is **very important**!
 Our releases and version numbers follow [Semantic Versioning](https://semver.org/) and are generated from the commit messages in PRs when they get merged into `main`, so make sure you follow our conventions.

 We use [`commitlint`](https://github.com/conventional-changelog/commitlint) to enforce rules about commit messages and [`semantic-release`](https://github.com/semantic-release/semantic-release) to generate releases and version numbers based on them.
-The configuration of these tools is spread between several plugins, but here's what you need to know:
+The configuration of these tools is spread between several plugins, but here's what you need to know.

-The structure of a commit message is this:
+The structure of a commit message is as follows:

 ```
 <type>(<scope>): <subject>